×

 Swot Analysis of "In the Company of Spies: When Competitive Intelligence Gathering Becomes Industrial Espionage" written by Andrew Crane includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Espionage Intelligence facing as an external strategic factors.
 Some of the topics covered in In the Company of Spies: When Competitive Intelligence Gathering Becomes Industrial Espionage case study are - Strategic Management Strategies, Market research, Security & privacy and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the In the Company of Spies: When Competitive Intelligence Gathering Becomes Industrial Espionage casestudy better are - – talent flight as more people leaving formal jobs, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing transportation and logistics costs, increasing inequality as vast percentage of new income is going to the top 1%, challanges to central banks by blockchain based private currencies, geopolitical disruptions, customer relationship management is fast transforming because of increasing concerns over data privacy, there is increasing trade war between United States & China, increasing commodity prices, etc
+Some of the macro environment factors that can be used to understand the In the Company of Spies: When Competitive Intelligence Gathering Becomes Industrial Espionage casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, increasing energy prices, customer relationship management is fast transforming because of increasing concerns over data privacy, cloud computing is disrupting traditional business models, there is increasing trade war between United States & China, banking and financial system is disrupted by Bitcoin and other crypto currencies, geopolitical disruptions, digital marketing is dominated by two big players Facebook and Google, central banks are concerned over increasing inflation, etc

 12 Hrs